cecid/hermes-docs/docs/source/configuration.rst

 .. image:: /_static/images/2-overview-2.jpeg

-From within, a parameter with the value :literal:`module-group-descriptor` will define the location of the module-group definition.
+From within, a parameter with the value ``module-group-descriptor`` will define the location of the module-group definition.

 .. code-block:: xml